glitchassassin/digital-garden/content/Screeps Power Harvesting.md

 ## Competition

 Other bots also try to harvest power banks.
 When competition is detected, we can either yield, abandoning our claim; contest it, committing more resources to fight off their harvesters; or scalp it, letting them break the power bank and then swooping in to fight off their haulers and steal the power.

+For now, we'll attempt to contest with just the duos we have.
+If that fails, we'll abandon the claim.

+## Cost Estimation

+It's fairly straightforward to estimate the cost to crack a power bank - it's just the cost of the duos and haulers (minus whatever can be recovered from the haulers after recycling).

+This should be compared with the current market cost of power to determine if a power bank is worth cracking.

+If it is, the analysis (including the path distance, the number of duos and haulers to commit, and estimated cost of power recovered) should be converted to an order that can generate SquadMissions.